As with any investment, your capital is at risk.

 Databricks is fast becoming the platform of choice for helping organisations modernise their data and AI infrastructure, with co-founder and chief executive Ali Ghodsi stating that "we are committed to helping companies, across every industry build data intelligence".

 The momentum and underlying operational progress of the company continue to be phenomenal.
 Recent quarterly revenues growth of +60 per cent has enabled the company to cross the $3bn revenue run rate and is anticipated to be free cash flow positive early in 2025.
+Revenue run rate is a financial measure that projects a company's current revenue over a specific period (i.e: a week or month) into an annual figure.

-Databricks is in the envious position of being able capitalise on the momentum in AI and this recent funding round underscores the unprecedented appetite for Databricks shares and product.
+Databricks is in the envious position of being able to capitalise on the momentum in AI and this recent funding round underscores the unprecedented appetite for Databricks shares and product.

 Meituan